 - 1 pound fresh asparagus (cut into bite-sized pieces)

 - 1 teaspoon salt

-- While oven is preheating, prepare all vegetables by cutting into bite-sized pieces.
+While the oven is preheating, prepare all the vegetables by cutting into bite-sized pieces.

-- Spread vegetables in a single layer on a baking pan.
+Spread vegetables in a single layer in the pan.

 Copyright 2003 by Arthur S. Agatston M.D.
 Reprinted with express written permission.